 As an imperial or royal concubine, your life belongs only to the Emperor, and a concubine can’t ever step out from the Forbidden City (or Forbidden Palace), where the ancient emperors of China lived, without any official consent from the Emperor.

-However, it’s worth noting that throughout history, there are several occurrences of concubines who ended up controlling the ruling emperor from behind the screen, gaining power for themselves.
+However, it’s worth noting that throughout history, there have been several occurrences of concubines who ended up controlling the ruling emperor from behind the screen, gaining power for themselves.

 Concubines are allowed to develop their ladylike hobbies like playing musical instruments like Guqin and Pipa, read literature, and even painting and calligraphy.